 Step 4: Become the bridge

-Many times, usually for younger kids, they struggle understanding some of the training resources.
+Many times, usually for younger kids, they struggle to understand some of the training resources.
 Luckily you know your child and how to effectively communicate information to them.
 Take the time to sit with your child while they are following along with their art training.
 That way you can become a bridge and relay information to them they might find a bit complex.
 Hey, you might end up learning a thing or two too.

 Step 5: Inspiring your child artistically

 Sometimes your child will get stumped on what to draw next.
 The best way to avoid this from ever happening is by constantly feeding them inspiration.
 It all starts with throwing out ideas on stuff to draw based on their interest you’ve pinpointed earlier.
 Another source of inspiration is through studying other artist and their work that they are similar to the style your child works in.
 Finally, one of the main and often overlooked sources is through experiences.
 Take the time to engage your child in new activities and expose them to new experiences.
-Feed in their curiosity and they will alway be inspired to create.
+Feed-in their curiosity and they will always be inspired to create.

 Step 6: Encouraging your artistic child

 The most important factor in improving as an artist is not giving up.
 Continue to encourage and motivate your child on their artistic journey.
 Look at their art in awe!
 Share it with your friends.
 Post in on your walls and the fridge.
 Comment on their improvement and you can even give them constructive criticism.

-Now that you know the steps it takes you help your child improve their talent it’s time to take action.
-Print this page and follow along this checklist and you will be right on your way:
+Now that you know the steps it takes you to help your child improve their talent it’s time to take action.
+Print this page and follow along with this checklist and you will be right on your way:

 ☐ Talk to your child about